 Harris, C (2008) Consequences 5: Holding the front page.
 Hodder Children's Books, London.
 ISBN 9780340930434

-Harris, C (2019) 'The real new publishing: how interconnected “outsiders” are setting the trends.'
+Harris, C (2020) 'The real new publishing: how interconnected 'outsiders' are setting the trends.'
 In: Baverstock, A, Bradford, R and Gonzalez, M, eds.
-Contemporary publishing and book culture.
-Routledge, Abingdon.
-(Forthcoming)
+Contemporary publishing and the culture of books.
+Routledge, Abingdon, pp. 185-205.

 Harris, C (2019) SCRUB workshop.
 In: SAPling Innovation, 30 March 2019, Hypatia Trust, Penzance, UK.